cepthomas/StPluginTester/README.md

 ## General Notes

+- Who invented the abomination of python package and module management?
 - ST doesn't load modules like plain python and can cause some surprises.
 The problem is that sbot_common gets reloaded but it appears to be a different module from the one linked to by the other modules.
   This makes handling globals difficult. ??
 Modules that are common cannot store meaningful state.
 - Care must be taken to separate controller from view.
-I small amount of architectural consideration will go a long way to keep mock madness to a minimum.
+A small amount of architectural consideration will go a long way to keep mock madness to a minimum.